nuttann/equtils/doc/updateitemdb.md

 This "Item Database Location" should point to the location of the database.
 The current code only supports a YAML file as the database.
 The amount of data is small enough that the YAML version works fine.
-See [Downloading and Installation](./downloading.md) for more information this file.
+See [Downloading and Installation](./downloading.md) for more information about obtaining a version of this file.

 ### 5.2. realestate